jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 4. Availability, durability, and multi-Region fault tolerance
 5. Consistency and conflict resolution (Last-Write-Wins)

+> The DynamoDB global tables solution is **the only database solution that will allow writes in both AWS Regions**.
+Aurora global databases provide read access in multiple Regions _but writes can only be made in one Region_.

 ## Auto-Scaling

 - Amazon DynamoDB auto scaling uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
 This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.